riezebosch/git-workshop/LABS.md

 ## 5. fork exercise

 1. navigate to the folder where your repositories are
-1. clone the remote repository created in ##4 to a new repository: `git clone ../demo-bare.git`
+1. clone the remote repository created in ##4 to a new repository called `new-demo`: `git clone ../demo-bare.git new-demo`